Live stream AFL in HD with Kayo's FREE TRIAL and no lock-in contract

 Take Kayo Sports' Basic or Premium plan for a spin and stream over 50 sports live completely free for 14 days.

 Footy fans can follow their favourite teams online via AFL live streams, whether they choose to watch with Foxtel, Kayo Sports or the AFL Live Pass.
 Thanks to the competition in the streaming market, you now have plenty of choice when it comes to watching AFL live on the Internet.
 No matter where you are or who's hogging the TV, all the footy you could ever want is just a tap away.

-Foxtel broadcasts every match of the Toyota AFL Premiership Season live on Fox Footy, with the exception of the Grand Final.
-You’ll need a Foxtel subscription with the Sport Package to join in the fun.
+Foxtel broadcasts every match of the Toyota AFL Premiership Season live on Fox Footy, with the exception of the grand final.
+You’ll need a Foxtel subscription with the Sports HD pack to join in the fun.
 Once that’s done, you can stream AFL matches on your laptop or mobile device with the Foxtel GO app, which is available for free to Foxtel iQ subscribers.

-Foxtel Now is available on various devices, including PC, Mac, iOS, Android, Chromecast, Airplay, PS4, Telstra TV, and the Foxtel Now Box.
+Foxtel Now is available on various devices, including PC, Mac, iOS, Android, Chromecast, AirPlay, PS4, Telstra TV and the Foxtel Now box.
 New customers get a 10-day free trial.

 Note: None of the advanced sports viewing features seen on Kayo Sports are available through Foxtel GO or Foxtel Now.
 These are exclusive to Kayo Sports.

 If you’re a casual footy fan, free-to-air coverage might be enough to satisfy your cravings.
 Channel Seven has the broadcast rights to four matches per week, but which matches you will be able to see can vary from state to state.
 You can keep an eye on the broadcast guide from the AFL website to find out which fixtures will be available on free-to-air.
 The Seven Network also shows every match from the finals series live nationally, including the grand final.